 Designing equity into evidence-informed decision-making capacity development in Africa: Experiences from Cameroon

 This blog post is based on the second webinar of the new Evidence Capacities webinar series, hosted by the Africa Evidence Network (AEN).
 The AEN Evidence Capacities webinar series aims to create a platform for sharing experiences and ideas that push our thinking about how we enhance capacities for evidence-use in Africa.
 The series also strives to enhance connections that can lead to collaborations among AEN members to strengthen evidence capacities using evidence- and practice-informed approaches.
 It is our hope that these discussions will be the basis for improving and illustrating the AEN’s Manifesto on capacity development for evidence use in Africa.
-Be sure you catch up with the whole series; find all the recordings, blog posts, and presentations from past webinars in this series here
+Be sure you catch up with the whole series; find all the recordings, blog posts, and presentations from past webinars in this series here.

 Incorporating equity in the design of capacity development interventions